If you are a beginner gardener, you may have heard of the term “crop rotation”. Or, perhaps you are already practicing

-Each plant, for example, tomato, will be planted in the same bed for one year before rotating it with another that adds back the nutrients that it depleted from the soil.
+Each plant, for example, a tomato crop, will be planted in the same bed for one year.
+After that, rotate it with another crop that adds back the nutrients that the tomato took from the soil.

-Of course, you’ll still need to add organic fertilizers to improve soil quality and give plants an added boost throughout the year.
+Of course, you’ll still need to fertilize, preferably with organic fertilizer.
+This will help improve soil quality and give plants an added boost throughout the year.

 Planning a Rotation

-Once this is figured out, determine the type of soil you’ve got and in what condition it’ll be in once the growing season is over, and harvest is completed.
+Once this is figured out, determine the type of soil you have.
+You should also consider the condition your garden will be in once the growing season is over.

-If you have a plant that exudes nitrogen into the soil, then your next crop should be one that sucks nitrogen up.
+If you have a plant that puts nitrogen into the soil, then your next crop should be one that suckers up nitrogen.

 The different possibilities and combinations are nearly endless.
-There are a ton of factors to take count of, and there isn’t one true formula for rotating your field.
+There are a ton of factors to keep track of.
+There isn’t one true formula for rotating your field.

 Anything can work as long as you’re careful with the ecosystem of your land.

-The punishment for a faulty farming cycle can be devastating, so pay close attention to what you’re doing.
+The penalty for a faulty farming cycle can be devastating.
+Therefore, pay close attention to what you’re doing.

-Rotation of garden crops is ultimately a supremely healthy and beneficial practice to get into.
-It can be a surefire way to obtain a healthy harvest in a routinely healthy, happy field, year after year.
+Rotation of garden crops is a beneficial practice to get into.
+It can be a surefire way to obtain a healthy harvest in a healthy field, year after year.